-There are also other types of achromatic lenses, which are equipped with diffractive optical structures on one surface.
-Here, the operation principle (involving diffraction) is entirely different from that of the lens doublets as explained above.
+There are also other types of achromatic lenses, which are based on diffractive optics.
+Here, the operation principle is entirely different from that of the lens doublets as explained above.

 It is also possible to design composite prisms such that the average deflection angle in some wavelength range is about zero, but a substantial wavelength dependence of that angle is achieved.
 That is of course not an achromatic design.

 There are also achromatic waveplates, but in this context a different kind of chromatic distortion is reduced: the wavelength dependence of the optical retardance, i.e., of the difference of the optical phase changes caused for two orthogonal polarization directions.
 Such devices can be made by combining materials with different chromatic dispersion (e.g. quartz and MgF2), which can have a nearly constant retardance over a very wide spectral range (hundreds of nanometers).

 The main application of achromatic optics (in particular, on a chromatic lenses) is in imaging systems, as needed for photography, microscopy and video recording, for example.
 In many cases, it is not sufficient to use a simple doublet lens; instead, one requires a more complex objective, containing multiple lenses.
 The typical approach for compensating the chromatic aberrations of such a system is not to build it from achromats only, but rather to find an optical design where only the over all chromatic aberrations are more or less compensated.
 Of course, chromatic aberrations are typically only one of several types of distortions which need to be minimized, and additional requirements such as a compact design or highlight throughput can make it even more difficult to find a good compromise between all requirements.